SafQadi/Signal_FFT_GUI/README.md

 # Low Pass filter
 - User can select either first "1st" or second "2nd" order filter
-- User can also input the cut-off frequeny of the filters
+- User can also input the cut-off frequeny of the filter
-- With the " Apply Filter " botton, the Graphs will be updated showing new filtered signal and its FFT in different color
+- With the " Apply Filter " botton, the Graphs will be updated showing new filtered signal and its corresponding FFT in a different color